plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 .. admonition:: Description

-   Instructions and tips for migrating Plone 5.2 to run on Python 3
+   Instructions and tips for running Plone 5.2 with Python 3

 .. note::